 Proper lifestyle, including exercise, diet, hydration, sun protection, sleep, and regular check-ups (especially in older and younger families) are central to eye health.

-For those fasting during Ramadan, make sure she drinks 2.5 liters of water before and after fasting to stay hydrated.
+For those fasting during Ramadan, ensure she drinks 2.5 liters of water before and after fasting to stay hydrated.
 Dehydration can cause or make dry eyes worse.

 Lack of sleep during Ramadan can cause eye problems for those who observe the fast.
 At least she recommends six hours of sleep.
 Failure to do so can lead to dry and tired eyes.